This is Not a Sequel: Chapter 1

 Without them, Ryder was just a dark shape on a white sheet.
 A placeholder.
 Somebody’s boyfriend.
 Somebody’s future husband.
 Somebody’s reason to keep trying.

-Lady knelt and reached behind the nightstand, feeling blind for the frames.
-Her fingers found cold plastic.
-She pulled them out with a quiet, tired sigh and slid them onto the bridge of her nose.
+She knelt and reached behind the nightstand, feeling blind for the frames.
+Cold plastic.
+She pulled them out and slid them onto the bridge of her nose.

 The room snapped into focus.
 The tea mug’s rim.
 The knit texture of the duvet.
 Ryder’s scruff.
-The small crease between Ryder’s brows.
+The small crease between his brows.

 She tried to remember the last time she’d seen it soften.